AntonioDehesa/tilop/README.md

 ### Sources:
 * The Complete 2021 Web Development Bootcamp, by Angela Yu

+## Day 131-36: Jan 25 2022
+### Today's progress:

+It took me several days to complete the Passport lesson.
+Like, seriously, the documentation should specify that you need to import body-parser!

+### Sources:
+* The Complete 2021 Web Development Bootcamp, by Angela Yu
 ### Resources

 * Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla